Lucent Springs

 What to expect from Therapy?

 Therapy is the process of solving emotional problems by talking with a professionally trained counselor, to help you achieve a more fulfilling life and experience in your relationships.
 The process of change will be unique to you.
 Who you are will help determine the ways in which you go about changing your life.
 The process of change begins by establishing trust and safety with your counselor.
 We will set goals for therapy.
 Then you may discuss your memories, thoughts, and feelings.
-The willingness to talk about and experience these memories, thoughts, and feelings help the healing process to unfold.
+The willingness to talk about and experience help the healing process to unfold.

 As the client, you have the right to ask your therapist any questions.
 A very important factor in the success of therapy is open and honest communication between therapist and client.
 Talking about your difficulties may exacerbate your symptoms, however the more open and honest you are the more benefit you will get from therapy.
 In addition, your counselor can teach you coping strategies and skills to deal with these difficult symptoms.
 If at any time during the therapy you have questions about whether or not the treatment is effective, feelings about something your therapist has said, or need clarification of our goals, please do not hesitate to bring this up in your sessions.